yesyinka/blog_source/pelican/content/using-gitflow-with-github-a-simple-procedure.markdown

 * The gitflow AVH Edition [official repository](https://github.com/petervanderdoes/gitflow)
 * Some insights on [Git objects](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects)
 * Another solution to work with GitHub and gitflow: [HubFlow](https://datasift.github.io/gitflow/)

+## Updates

+2015-06-23: Added a section about a gitflow fork that implements the concepts explained in the post.

 ## Feedback